scalation/scalation_kernel/README.rst

 ------------

 -  Michael E. Cotterell mepcott@uga.edu
+-  Kevin Bonanno kevin.bonanno25@uga.edu
+-  Sujeet Kulkarni sujeet.kulkarni25@uga.edu
 -  Dat Le-Phan datlephan@uga.edu

 License
 -------

-Copyright (c) 2017 Michael E. Cotterell and the University of Georgia.
-This software is free and open source under an `MIT License <https://github.com/scalation/scalation_kernel/blob/master/LICENSE.md>`__.
+Copyright © Michael E. Cotterell and the University of Georgia.
+This software is free and open source under an `MIT
+License <https://github.com/scalation/scalation_kernel/blob/master/LICENSE.md>`__.
 The content and opinions expressed on this Web page do not necessarily reflect the views of nor are they endorsed by the University of Georgia